testflows/TestFlows-Asserts/README.rst

       assert buf.append(2) and buf, error()
              ^ is [1, 2, 2]

-In order to work around this problem_, **this** context manager can be used as follows
+In order to work around this problem_, **values** context manager can be used as follows

 .. code-block:: python

-    from testflows.asserts import this, error
+    from testflows.asserts import values, error

     buf = [1]
-    with this() as that:
+    with values() as that:
         assert that(buf.append(2)) and buf, error()